 Being off along Kampala-Masaka-Mbarara highway, the farm visit can be incorporated well in several Uganda safari packages for tourists going to visit some of the national parks in Western Uganda.
 These include Lake Mburo, Queen Elizabeth, Bwindi Forest and Mgahinga National Park plus a variety of attractions in the region.

-One can visit the farm enroute to or from a Uganda Tour Safari as time may allow.
+One can visit the farm enroute to or from any Uganda Safari taking the western Uganda route as time may allow.

-Buwama Crocodile Farm sanctuary can also be visited in a one-day tour which starts from Kampala early in the morning and return in the afternoon or evening.
+Buwama Crocodile Farm sanctuary can also be visited in a one-day trip which starts from Kampala early in the morning and return in the afternoon or evening.
 A visit to this reptile farm is categorised among the one day tours in Uganda starting from Kampala.

 Other places in Uganda where crocodiles can be spotted include Murchison Falls National Park on the banks of River Nile, some shorelines of the mighty Lake Victoria, Queen Elizabeth Park, Semuliki National Park, Lake Mburo Park as well as the Pygmy Nile Crocodiles of the Kidepo Valley Park.
 Crocodiles are well seen by visitors on boat cruise safaris in the parks.